 After Kreshchatyk I walked up to Ploshcha Sofiyivska, where St. Sofia's Cathedral stands amid heavy traffic.
 It cost a couple of hryvnia to go up the bell tower, to see the view over the bright golden domes to the grey rainy city beyond.

-I'd have liked to stay in Kiev for longer, but my train ticket was booked, and so later that evening I walked to the train station with April.
+I'd have liked to stay in Kyiv for longer, but my train ticket was booked, and so later that evening I walked to the train station with April.
 She got her train to L'viv, and then I boarded the night train to Odesa.
-We left Kiev at 10.15pm.
+We left Kyiv at 10.15pm.

-I felt like I was missing a lot of Ukraine by getting night trains, but then if Ukraine is known for anything it's for being flat.
-I woke up to find the sky blue and the Sun blazing over green plains.
+I felt like I was missing a lot of Ukraine by getting night trains, but then if Ukrainian geography is known for anything, it's for being pretty flat.
+I woke up to find the sky blue and the sun blazing over green plains.
 Soon the suburbs of Odesa were appearing, and we arrived on time at 8.48am.
 I bought a coffee at the station and then walked into town.

-Odesa seemed very laid back after Kiev.
-I soon reached the steps, which were not nearly as dramatic as I expected.
-I thought I probably needed to have watched Battleship Potemkin to fully appreciate them, and wrote a note to myself in my journal that I should buy it when I got back.
+Odesa seemed very laid back after Kyiv.
+I soon reached the steps, which were not nearly as grand as I had expected.
+I thought I probably needed to have watched Battleship Potemkin to fully appreciate them, and wrote a note to myself in my journal that I should do that when I got back.

 At the bottom of the steps was Odesa's ferry port, jutting out into the Black Sea.
 I was vaguely thinking of getting a ferry to the Crimea, because everyone who'd been there said it was awesome, but my plan was quickly scuppered when I found that the ferries had stopped running at the end of August.
 It meant I had a good reason to come back to Ukraine, at least, and it left me more time to see Moldova and Romania.
 I watched the boats coming and going from Odesa's massive container port for a while, and planned my onward journey.